 When hiring a new faculty member, the Program Director first considers the quality of the candidate’s writing.
 Then she ascertains whether the faculty member shares her philosophy of teaching.
 Our Program sets forth to be intellectually stimulating and emotionally supportive.
 The Spalding faculty are expected to meet students at their current level and help them attain new levels of accomplishment in their writing.

 The Spalding MFA Program holds the faculty to high standards.
 Faculty members are given a one-semester contract, and faculty members who do not perform to the high standards set before them are not asked to return.

 Workshops are the backbone of the residency and meet every day.

 Before the residency, students submit materials to be workshopped.
 Workshop Booklets are sent to students and faculty about three weeks before the residency.
 Everyone is expected to read the entire Workshop Booklet more than one time and make margin notes and a summary comment before arriving at the residency so everyone is fully prepared to discuss the work during Workshop.

 Whenever possible, we attempt to place students with different workshop leaders from one residency to another.
 Workshops include students who are at different levels in their writing, and first, second, third, and fourth semester students are usually included in each Workshop.
 Students learn from each other under the guidance of the faculty leaders.
-Student learn the language of critiquing and discover, by observation, teaching methods.

 The residency’s first workshop session is spent discussing published work, which is introduced by the faculty leaders.
 This exercise helps new students learn the language of critiquing and gives the Workshop a chance to develop its personality before students’ work is discussed.